winglang/playground/apps/tour/src/tutorials/main/03-tutorial.md

 # Invoking function and exploring logs

 Our next step is to create a `cloud.Function` resource.
+A function is a cloud resource that executes code in response to some event.
 We will use our function to push a message into the queue for testing.

 ### Defining a function

-Under the `new cloud.Queue()` statement (line 4), write the following code (you can copy & paste, but typing is always more fun):
+Below the `new cloud.Queue()` statement (line 4), write the following code (you can copy & paste, but typing is always more fun):

 ```wing